HighCapable/KavaRef/docs-source/src/en/about/future.md

 }
 ```

-Then we can directly call this defined Kotlin class to implement the reflection function, and the API will automatically generate the reflection code according to the annotation.
+Then we can directly call this defined Kotlin class to implement the reflection functionality, and the API will automatically generate the reflection code according to the annotations.

 > The following example